You have started your art blog.

-- For the people that are looking for facts, use a bold headline will bullet points.
+- For the people who are looking for facts, use a bold headline will bullet points.
 You will please the reader because you are respecting their time.
 They were searching for an answer, and you provided it for them without them having to find the answer.
 You made it easy for them.

 - For the scanners, make it easy for them to skim the article while being able to absorb the content.
 Keep the sentences and paragraphs short.
 Use BOLD to highlight key points.

 - For the conclusion readers, always include a summary or conclusion of your content on the bottom of the page.

 - For your loyal readers, make it personal and entertaining for your loyal followers.

-Have a content calendar with a plan for posting different types of blog posts.
+Create a content calendar with a strategy for posting different types of blog posts.

 - List posts